 A trip to Whispering Gallery at St. Paul’s Cathedral is another of London’s must-do attractions.

 The interior dome of Christopher Wren’s masterpiece rises 257 steps above the mosaic floor, and due to a bizarre acoustic effect anything whispered on one side of the dome can be easily understood on the other – 107-feet away!
 Don’t ask us how it works, because we haven’t got a clue (it must be something to do with the echo), but it’s worth going up there just for the view.

 The next set of stairs will take you actually outside the dome, where you’ll have a fantastic view of London’s skyline.
 And if you’re super-brave then you can go up another flight of stairs to the very top of the dome (actually on the summit of it!).
 Our resident reviewer Craig chickened out of climbing those so we haven’t got any photos, but you should definitely read his amusing review of the cathedral, though, because he explains everything else you can see inside.
-If you’d like to ask him some questions about how scary the stairs are, then he’ll be happy to help.

 Did you know that you can have a tour of Parliament every Saturday?
 (Well… on most Saturdays – check the dates on that page first.)
 The inside of Parliament rivals Buckingham Palace for its beauty – and that is not an exaggeration.
 Just wait until you see inside the House of Lords with its plush red leather seats and golden throne.
 This is where the Queen sits every year in her flowing robes and crown at the State Opening of Parliament.